Are investment accounts sustainably invested?

 - What is a General Investment Account (GIA)

-- Choosing between a stocks and shares ISA and a General Investment Account (GIA)
+- Choosing between a Stocks and Shares ISA and a General Investment Account (GIA)

 - Can I transfer a GIA?